madduci/development-environments/README.md

 # Development Environments

-A collection of Docker/Vagrant environments for development
+A collection of Docker/Vagrant environments for rapid development

 ### C++ Base Development Environments